Medical expert of the article

 - |

-As can be seen from the presented data, in most countries the highest percentage of people seropositive for anti-HAV is observed at the age of 50 years or more.
-The only exceptions are Taiwan, Senegal, Israel, the countries of the former Yugoslavia and, in part, China, where the number of people with anti-HAV reaches a maximum at the age of 10-19, which may indicate epidemic troubles for hepatitis A in these countries.
-However, such a conclusion can not be considered absolutely reliable, since these data are mostly selective and they need not necessarily reflect the incidence of hepatitis A in the country as a whole.
+As can be seen from the presented data, in most countries the highest percentage of people seropositive for anti-HAV is observed at the age of 50 years and older.
+The only exceptions are Taiwan, Senegal, Israel, the countries of the former Yugoslavia and partly China, where the number of people with anti-HAV reaches its maximum already at the age of 10-19 years, which may indicate an epidemic problem with hepatitis A in these countries.
+However, such a conclusion cannot be considered absolutely reliable, since these data are mainly selective and they do not necessarily reflect the incidence of hepatitis A in the country as a whole.

-On the other hand, the decrease in the number of people with anti-NAU with increasing age, as in Senegal, for example, can be explained by a decrease in the antibody titer in older age groups.
-A low percentage of seropositive people aged 10-19 in highly developed countries, such as Sweden, Norway, Switzerland, the Netherlands, Germany, France and the USA, deserves attention, which undoubtedly reflects the high social and hygienic standard of living in these countries.
+On the other hand, the decrease in the number of people with anti-NAU with increasing age, as in Senegal, can be explained by a decrease in the antibody titer in older age groups.
+The low percentage of seropositive people aged 10-19 in highly developed countries, such as Sweden, Norway, Switzerland, the Netherlands, Germany, France and the USA, deserves attention, which undoubtedly reflects the high socio-hygienic standard of living in these countries.

-The noted regularities in the immune stratum with respect to hepatitis A in general are typical for our country.
-Studies in 1999 showed that in Moscow children aged 5-6 years in the serum, antibodies to the hepatitis A virus were detected in 50% of cases, 11-12 years in 90%.
+The noted patterns in the immune layer in relation to hepatitis A are generally characteristic of our country.
+As studies in 1999 showed, in Moscow children aged 5-6 years, antibodies to the hepatitis A virus were detected in the blood serum in 50% of cases, and in 11-12 years - in 90%.

-In Central Asia and in other regions with a high incidence of hepatitis A, immunity is acquired at an earlier age, and by the age of 10-15 almost all have become immune.
+In Central Asia and other areas with high incidence of hepatitis A, immunity is acquired at an earlier age, and by the age of 10-15, almost everyone becomes immune.